nageshchauhan/thinkofjava.io/docs/fundamentals/2_datatype/datatypes.md

 # Data Types

 In Java, every variable expression has some type.
-Each and every data type is clearly defined.
+Every data type is clearly defined.

-Every assignment should be checked by compiler for type compatibility.
+Compiler should check every assignment for type compatibility.

-Because of the above reason, we can conclude Java language is strongly typed programming language.
+Because of the above reason, we can conclude Java language is a strongly typed programming language.

-Java is not considered as pure object-oriented programming language because several OOPS feature are not satisfied by Java (like operator overloading, multiple inheritance etc.).
+Java is not considered as a pure object-oriented programming language because several OOPS features are not satisfied by Java (like operator overloading, multiple inheritance, etc.).
 Moreover, we depend on primitive datatypes which are non objects.

 ## Primitive Data types (8 types)